poppyschmo/znc-signal/README.md

    4. `/conditions/*/timeout_push`
    5. `/conditions/*/timeout_idle`

+3. Deal with unexpected disconnections from the message bus.
+Find a way to simulate this.

-3. Integrate signal-cli 0.6.0 features
+4. Integrate signal-cli 0.6.0 features
    1. Employ receipt subscription and acknowledgment
    2. Queue undelivered messages
    3. Alert attached clients or save to context buffers when backlogs arise

-4. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
+5. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.

-5. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
+6. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.

-6. Prepare for `getGroupIds()` in subsequent signal-cli release.
+7. Prepare for `getGroupIds()` in subsequent signal-cli release.

-7. Drop support for ZNC 1.7.0 at some target date or with the next minor release.
+8. Drop support for ZNC 1.7.0 at some target date or with the next minor release.